NBISweden/workshop-genome_assembly/exercises/exercise_8.md

 {% endhighlight %}

 Reorder the assemblies with respect to the reference (`Tools > Move contigs`), and then make an alignment (`align with ProgressiveMauve`).
+Mauve will first ask which directory you want to store your results, and then ask you which files to align.

 Hint: Reordered are in an alignment folder.
 You can use `grep ">" assembly.fasta | less -S` to see if the contigs have been reordered.